tevaughan/ulam/README.md

 number up to the limit.

 The complete prime factorization of every number on the spiral might in principle be useful for coloring the plot in interesting ways.
+The factorization includes not only the list of primes in the factorization (which is fairly easy to get out of the standard sieve) but also the power of each prime in the factorization.

 At the moment, a basic, two-component coloring scheme is implemented and described below.

 Example Output
 --------------